 The Norwich Business School is fully committed to providing a fair and equal environment for work and study.
-As a Faculty we are preparing to participate in the new Gender Equality Charter Mark when it is launched in November 2018.
+As a School we are working towards Athena SWAN Bronze, for submission in 2018.

 The Dean of Faculty is a proactive member of the University's Equality and Diversity Committee and feedback from students and staff is increasingly sought on a range of issues as the Faculty has highly diverse populations and works hard to ensure a supportive and inclusive environment in which all can flourish.

 The University has a range of policies to facilitate a supportive working environment:

 The Student Support Service (was Dean of Students Office) at UEA provides students and staff with support for a wide range of academic and health issues.
 Visit the Student Support Service website